hackerb9/vt340test/sixeltests/wp/README.md

   I should find one and see if it works.

 * Does WordPerfect support the built-in TCS font for large symbols, like summation?
+It doesn't seem to do it by default.
+Did it use to, for example in WordPerfect 5.2?

 * Can one convince WordPerfect to use a VT340 soft-font with additional characters?
 It already shows mathematical symbols as sixels in the equation editor (hit the <kbd>LIST</kbd> (F11) key and use <kbd>PgDn</kbd> (Keypad 3)).
 There is no reason they shouldn't be usable in text editing mode, too.
-(Or at least 96 of them).
+(Or, at least 96 of the user's favorite ones).

-* Why does the xterm driver have so many segmentation faults?
+* The VT340 isn't affected, but the xterm driver has many segmentation faults when editing in the equation editor?
+(Particularly when hitting the Help key).
+Was this the way it was back in the day?